 During the night, I was studying the way I would go in the morning.
-As the night passed away, my feet and hands became numb, and I felt tolerably warm, and before I thought it was midnight it began to get daylight.
+As the night passed away, my feet and hands became numb, and I felt tolerably warm, and before I thought it was midnight, it began to get daylight.
 I was afraid that if I went to sleep, it would be the last of me.
 I did not feel very hungry but was weak.

 To follow down the stream I thought would be the best for me, and as soon as it grew light I started.
-My feet felt like they do when they are asleep.
+My feet felt like they did when they were asleep.
 I could hardly walk but still managed to make some headway through the laurel along the bank of the creek.
 My progress was discouraging.
 The laurel was loaded with snow, and my clothes were as wet as water and were so heavy that it seemed they would pull me down.
-Every few minutes I had to stop and rest.
+Every few minutes, I had to stop and rest.
 Thus it was eight or nine o'clock before I had gone a half mile, and it was impossible to go farther.

-With no settled purpose, I started back and traveled as well as possible, but still, it was in late afternoon before I reached the place where the previous night was spent.
-Utterly exhausted, I flung myself on the ground, not knowing what to do, but after walking awhile I decided to rest there until morning and try it over.
-I found a hole under a tree and broke off some laurel leaves for a bed, and crept in.
+With no settled purpose, I started back and traveled as well as possible, but still, it was in the late afternoon before I reached the place where the previous night was spent.
+Utterly exhausted, I flung myself on the ground, not knowing what to do, but after walking awhile, I decided to rest there until morning and try it over.
+I found a hole under a tree and broke off some laurel leaves for a bed and crept in.
 The hole was too small to stretch out, and it cramped me to lie there.

 This was Tuesday night and very cold.
-I slept little, but the night did not seem so long, and my suffering from the cold was not so great as on Monday night.
+I slept little, but the night did not seem so long, and my suffering from the cold was not as great as on Monday night.
 Still, my feet froze or, rather, did not thaw out from the previous freezing.